Working with cancer: Tips for employers

 - Listen to what they have to say and don’t feel a need to respond.

 - Don’t agree or disagree – keep your response neutral, such as simply nodding your head.
 You will learn more from listening to them.

-- It is ok to ask questions but take your cue from them; if they feel uncomfortable answering the question, don’t push them for an answer.
+- It is okay to ask questions but take your cue from them; if they feel uncomfortable answering the question, don’t push them for an answer.
 Some people are quite private while others will be open.